-I specialize in Political Philosophy, Ethics, and Feminist Philosophy.
-My articles have appeared in The Journal of Political Philosophy, Law and Philosophy (forthcoming), Family Medicine, The Cambridge Kant Lexicon (forthcoming), and several edited collections.
+I specialize in Political Philosophy and Ethics.
+My research investigates conflicts that arise from deep disagreements about the role of moral values in political life, as well as the ethics of digital technologies.
+My articles have appeared in The Journal of Political Philosophy, Law and Philosophy (forthcoming), IEEE: Security & Privacy, and several edited collections.
 I am also the co-editor, with Larry May, of Jus Post Bellum and Transitional Justice (Cambridge University Press).

 I received my PhD in Philosophy from Vanderbilt University under the supervision of Marilyn Friedman, Larry May, and Rob Talisse.
 Before coming to Georgetown, I was a Postdoctoral Teaching Fellow at Fordham University in New York.